-Figure 1-12 Control Panel
+Figure 1-11 Control Panel

-The callouts in Figure 1-12 point to these components of the control panel:
+The callouts in Figure 1-11 point to these components of the control panel:

 - Power button Powers on or off the system drawer.
-When the LED at the top of the button is lit, the power is on. - NOTE: The LEDs on some modules are on when the line cord is plugged in, regardless of the position of the Power button. - 0 Halt button - Pressing this button in (so the LED at the top of the button is lit) does the following: - If DIGITAL UNIX or OpenVMS is running, halts the operating system and returns to the SRM console.
-(The Halt button has no effect on Windows NT.) - If the Halt button is in when the system is reset or powered up, the system halts in the SRM console, regardless of the operating system.
-DIGITAL UNIX and OpenVMS systems that are configured for autoboot will not boot if the Halt button is in.
-Windows NT systems halt in the SRM console; AlphaBIOS is not loaded and started. - ❸ Reset button - Initializes the system drawer. - Potentiometer Controls the intensity of the control panel display.
-It is accessed through a small hole above the Reset button. - Control panel display Indicates status during power-up and testing.
-See Table 3-1 for the messages that are displayed and their meanings. - While the operating system is running, the control panel displays the system type as a default.
-(This message can be changed by the user with the ocp_text SRM environment variable - see Section 5.15.)
+When the LED at the top of the button is lit, the power is on. - NOTE: The LEDs on some modules are on when the line cord is plugged in, regardless of the position of the Power button. - 0 Halt button - Pressing this button in (so the LED at the top of the button is lit) does the following: - If Digital UNIX or OpenVMS is running, halts the operating system and returns to the SRM console. - If the Halt button is in when the system is reset or powered up, the system halts in the SRM console, regardless of the operating system.
+Digital UNIX and OpenVMS systems that are configured for autoboot will not boot if the Halt button is in.
+Windows NT systems halt in the SRM console; AlphaBIOS is not loaded and started. - Reset button Initializes the system drawer. - Control panel display Indicates status during power-up and testing.
+See Table 3-1 for the messages that are displayed and their meanings.

+While the operating system is running, displays the system type as a default.
+This message can be changed by the user.